pomerium/documentation/content/docs/reference/service-urls.md

 # Service URL Settings

-The [authenticate service URL](#authenticate-service-url) setting controls whether or not Pomerium will use the hosted authenticate service.
+The [authenticate service URL](#authenticate-service-url) setting controls whether or not Pomerium will use the [hosted authenticate service](/docs/capabilities/hosted-authenticate-service).
 If you prefer to use your own [identity provider](/docs/identity-providers), you'll need this service URL when configuring your identity provider client's OAuth callback URL.

-- The authenticate service URL controls whether Pomerium will use the hosted authenticate service or not.
-If using your own IdP you will need this URL when configuring your IdP client (for the OAuth callback URL).
-- The other service URL settings are only for split service mode.

 ## Authenticate Service URL